elainebroche-dev/ms1-thrive/README.md

         3. As a Returning Visitor, ebr : to be written

     -   #### Frequent User Goals
-        1. As a Frequent User, ebr : to be written
+        1. As a Frequent User, I want to be able to quickly access the menu and opening times.

 -   ### Design